-For the last few months, I have been admiring whispy silk slip dresses wishing I could wear one.
-But I know I just wouldn’t feel confident in something so flimsy and bare that reveals every lump and bump that comes with middle age.
+For the last few months, I have admired wispy silk slip dresses wishing I could wear one.
+But I know I wouldn’t feel confident in something so flimsy and bare that reveals every lump and bump that comes with middle age.
 I almost gave up on this trend when I came across a gorgeous alternative.
-Enter this fabulous silky shirtdress.
+Enter this fabulous silky shirtdresss.

 shop the look